-- People in Turkey and Argentina are especially likely to cite a lack of money (33% and 30% respectively), followed by South Africans and Russians (25%)
+- People in Turkey and Argentina are especially likely to cite a lack of money.
+The same barrier is cited by many South Africans and Russians

-- Citizens of Saudi Arabia and South Africa are most likely to say weather that is too hot (or cold) is a barrier to participating in more sport (both 38%).
-Just seven per cent of Britons say the same.
+- Citizens of Saudi Arabia and South Africa are most likely to say the weather is too hot (or cold) as a barrier to participating in more sport (both 38%).
+Just 7% of Britons say the same.

-- Four in ten Japanese people say there are no barriers to their participation in sport and they simply do not want to participate (40%), almost double the global country average score of 22%.
+- 40% of Japanese people say there are no barriers to their participation in sport and they simply do not want to participate.
+That is almost double the global country average score of 22%.
 Those from the United States are second-most likely to say this (37%), followed by a third of Britons (33%) and Canadians (32%).